HomeBlog50 Jazz Standards You Need To Know

 “In A Mellow Tone” – Written by Duke Ellington and Milt Gabler.

 This song became popular during the Swing era with a recording by Duke Ellington and his famous orchestra.
-With its relaxed swing feel and charming melody, the song encapsulates Ellington’s ability to meld sophisticated harmonies with an approachable and enjoyable tune.
+“In A Mellow Tone” exhibits Ellington’s ability to meld sophisticated harmonies with an approachable and enjoyable melody.

 • Count Basie – “Breakfast Dance and Barbecue” (1959)